asds121/hearthstone-core/CONTRIBUTING.md

-# Contributing to Hearthstone Game Engine
+# Contributing to Hearthstone Core

-Thank you for your interest in contributing to the Hearthstone Game Engine!
+Thank you for your interest in contributing to Hearthstone Core!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct